DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. a link to the actual script.

-The exact steps in running the Import/Export Wizard will **NOT** detailed here as they are set out in detail in the User Guides available on the SharePoint site
+The exact steps in running the Import/Export Wizard will **NOT** detailed here as they are set out in detail in the User Guides available on the SharePoint site listed above.

 ## Importing A2L Pass List